shivam-bhardwaj-cloud/portfolio/README.md

 - To add new skills, experience, or projects, simply open `script.js` and drop a new object into the respective array:

 ### 1. Add a New Tech Skill
-Add a new object to the `skillsData` array:
+Add a new object to the `SKIILS` array:
 ```javascript
 {
     icon: '<i class="fa-solid fa-server"></i>', // Use any FontAwesome icon class